 \boldparagraph{2D-to-2D Matching} Depending on how corresponding points between two time steps are represented (2D or 3D), different methods must be used to obtain the camera transformation.
-In case of 2D feature matches (2D-to-2D) the essential matrix can be estimated which represents the epipolar geometry between the two cameras.
-The translation and rotation can directly be extracted from the essential matrix.
-The eight-point algorithm (\cite{Longuet-Higgins1981Nature}) is a simple solution working with calibrated and uncalibrated cameras whereas the five-point algorithm (\cite{Nister2004PAMI}) is a minimal case solution which only applies to the scenario of calibrated cameras. \cite{Scaramuzza2009ICRA} estimate the essential matrix from monocular images with only one 2D feature correspondence using non-holonomic constraints of wheeled vehicles imposing a restrictive motion model. \cite{Lee2013CVPR} extend this idea to a novel two point minimal solution that is able to obtain the metric scale using a multi-camera system.
-In contrast to the non-holonomic constraints, \cite{Lee2014CVPR} assume the vertical directions to be known (from an Inertial Measurement Unit) and propose a minimal four-point and linear eight-point algorithm for a multi-camera system. \cite{Kitt2010IV} estimate the ego-motion using trifocal tensor which relates features between three images.
-Using these algorithms within RANSAC all 6 degrees of freedom can be robustly obtained in these special scenarios.
+The essential matrix (or fundamental matrix), which represents the epipolar geometry between the two cameras and contains relative pose information, can be recovered from 2D feature matches (2D-to-2D).
+One of the most popular algorithms for estimating the essential or fundamental matrix is the eight-point algorithm \citep{Hartley1995ICCV}.
+The five-point algorithm \citep{Nister2004PAMI} is a minimal solution that only applies to the scenario of calibrated cameras. \citet{Scaramuzza2009ICRA} estimate the essential matrix from monocular images with only one 2D feature correspondence using non-holonomic constraints of wheeled vehicles imposing a restrictive motion model.

+In general, visual odometry with monocular images cannot recover the metric scale due to the inherent scale ambiguity. \citet{Lee2013CVPR} extend \citep{Scaramuzza2009ICRA} to a novel two-point minimal solution that is able to obtain the metric scale using a multi-camera system.
+In contrast to the non-holonomic constraints, \citet{Lee2014CVPR} assume the vertical directions to be known (from an Inertial Measurement Unit) and propose a minimal four-point and linear eight-point algorithm for a multi-camera system. \citet{Kitt2010IV} estimate the ego-motion using trifocal geometry, which relates features between three images.
+Most algorithms employ RANSAC for robust estimation.
 The number of iterations necessary to guarantee that a correct solution is found with RANSAC depends on the number of points from which the model can be instantiated.
-Therefore, a reduced number of correspondences will reduce the number of iterations and the runtime of the approach.
+Minimal solvers allow to the reduction of the number correspondences leading to a reduced number of iterations and runtime of the approach.